kolinger/rd-usb/README.md

 If you like to have HTTPS (or use reverse proxy for other reasons) then simple reverse proxy can be used.
 All common webservers can do this.
 Here are examples for nginx.

+You can also modify on what address/interface is rd-usb listening by providing `--listen` CLI option like `--listen 192.168.1.100` where `192.168.1.100` is address of interface you want to listen on.

 At root:
 ````